ISC-BM-GS-Projects/ColorClash/README.md

 - **Rectangular Fill Bonus:** Form a rectangle with your color to automatically fill it with your color.
 - **Simple Controls:** Easy-to-learn controls ensure accessibility for players of all skill levels.
 - **Timer-Based Challenge:** Players must act quickly to secure the most cells before time runs out.
+- **Customize your avatar:** Change your character's image on the main screen.

 ---